 Almost everyone has heard about the ill-fated HMS Titanic that hit an iceberg and sank on April 14-15, 1912.
 During the time of the disaster, she was known as the world’s largest, most advanced cruise ship and “the safest ship ever built,” making the tragedy outrageously shocking for the whole world.
-With more than 1,500 people killed it was considered one of the deadliest maritime disasters in modern history that is not related to war.
+With more than 1,500 people killed it was considered one of the deadliest maritime disasters in modern history that are not related to war.

 A lot of lessons have been learned from the mistakes that led to the sinking of the Titanic.
 The discovery of the wreck and the investigations after the incident brought about dramatic changes that impacted maritime travel around the world.

-After the disaster, Scout Cruisers from the US Navy were assigned to patrol the seas for the remainder of 1912.
+After the disaster, Scout Cruisers from the US Navy was assigned to patrol the seas for the remainder of 1912.
 Later on, the Revenue Cutter Service, the predecessor to the Coast Guard, assumed responsibility.